Sexual Assault and Rape — What’s the Difference in Canada?

 Use of a restricted or prohibited firearm.

-Use of any firearm in association with a criminal organization.
+Use of a firearm associated with criminal organizations.

 Penetration during the assault.